-• Club Officer Training
+- Club officer training

-· Membership building
+- Membership building

-• Identification of opportunities to organize new clubs
+- Identification of opportunities for new clubs and their organization

-• Promotion of the Distinguished Club Program in the Area
+- Promotion of the Distinguished Club

+Program in the Area

 • Area speech contests

 Area Council Meetings

 Your Area Director presides over an Area Council.
 The Area Council meets at least twice each year.
 Club Presidents, Vice Presidents Education, and Vice Presidents Membership are eligible to vote at Area Council meetings.
 Area Council members are expected to attend each meeting.